Skip to main content

 // Bound location no longer applies here.
 Prompt the user, then register

-// (or re-confirm) an address valid for this network and reconnect so it
+// an address valid for this network and reconnect with its id.

 });